exa-laboratories/Julia-Wav-KAN/README.md

 ## Results

-Wavelet KAN models perform poorly compared to their MLP counterparts.
-Their performances were heavily dependent on initialisation, likely attributed to exploding gradients.
-The wavKAN Transformer had to be limited in complexity to load on the GPU, which may have contributed to its poor performance.
-The wavKAN RNO performed fairly poorly too.
+Wavelet KAN models seem to perform poorly compared to their MLP counterparts.
+Their performances were heavily dependent on initialisation, perhaps attributed to exploding gradients..?
+Additionally, the wavKAN Transformer had to be limited in complexity to load on the GPU, which may have contributed to its poor performance.
+However, the RNO was not limited, yet still failed to converge to a suitable solution 4 out of 5 times.

 ### Predictive Power and Consistency